Pet dog with coronavirus a likely case of 'human-to-animal transmission' in Hong Kong

 “Members of the public are advised to differentiate that ‘being infected’ does not equal being infectious and capable of spreading the COVID-19 virus,” they wrote.
 “We wish to remind the public that there is no evidence that companion animals can transmit the disease to humans.”

-Researcher Scott Weese told CTVNews.ca in February that “the risks are really low,” to domestic animals, and that measures such as putting a mask on your dog will not be effective.
+Professor Scott Weese with the Ontario Veterinary College at the University of Guelph told CTVNews.ca in February that “the risks are really low,” to domestic animals, and that measures such as putting a mask on your dog will not be effective.